-8. Assignability and Subcontracting
+9. Assignability and Subcontracting

-Contractor shall not assign this Agreement or any portion thereof to a third party or subcontract with a third party to provide services required by Contractor under this Agreement without the prior written consent of County.
-Any such assignment or subcontract without County's prior written consent shall give County the right to automatically and immediately terminate this Agreement.
+Contractor shall not assign this Agreement or any portion of it to a third party or subcontract with a third party to provide services required by Contractor under this Agreement without the prior written consent of County.
+Any such assignment or subcontract without County's prior written consent shall give County the right to automatically and immediately terminate this Agreement without penalty or advance notice.

-9. Insurance
+10. Insurance